Sylpheo/nibs-ibeacon/README.md

 ![iBeacon](logo_ibeacon.png?raw=true) ![Nibs](logo_nibs.png?raw=true)

 This README outlines the details of collaborating on this application.
-A short introduction of this app could easily go here.
 It's based on [Nibs](http://heroku.github.io/nibs/) and it was modified to communicate with iBeacon.

 This project is an example of what you can do with your iBeacon: geolocate your users in an enclosed space and send them messages automatically.